-Current position: Assistant Professor at the University of Durham and Researcher at the University of Oxford
+Current position: Assistant Professor at the University of Durham and Researcher at the University of Oxford, United Kingdom

-He has been granted the IBM Business of Government Award and the Oldham Award from the University of Sussex, and has received multiple scholarships for his studies, such as from the Gates Trust, the UK Foreign and Commonwealth Office, and the Brazilian Council for Science and Technology.
+He has been granted the IBM Business of Government Award and the Oldham Award from the University of Sussex, and has received multiple scholarships for his studies, such as from the Gates Trust, the Foreign and Commonwealth Office of the United Kingdom, and the Brazilian Council for Science and Technology.

 CV as submitted for the Green Talents award (2013):

 Innovare Pesquisa de Mercado e Opinião, Fundacao Dom Cabral (FDC), now Consultoria, Brazil

 Research focus: sustainable development, eco-innovation, and product development using local biodiversity

 Paulo Savaget Nascimento understands that in order to achieve greater harmony between economic development and nature there needs to be a sea change, so the young scientist is using his research in sustainable innovation to change the impact businesses have on the environment.

 Despite the importance of eco-innovation in the contemporary world, little is known about the subject, especially in countries with an emerging economy, such as Paulo Savaget Nascimento’s home country, Brazil.